-This series of podcasts was recorded at the 2017 annual Australian Walking and Cycling Conference.
+This series of podcasts, produced by Nicky Page, was recorded at the 2017 annual Australian Walking and Cycling Conference.

 |Step away from the car podcasts|

 Heavy industry, heavy vehicles, cyclists and pedestrians are a pretty uncomfortable combination in Port Adelaide.
 The grassroots Bicycle User Group there has been working for 35 years to “increase the margins of safety” for cyclists and pedestrians.
 BUG Secretary Sam Powrie describes the situation and some of their successes.

 Most places hold endless stories and sights if you just take a closer look, Five self guided walks developed by local people in the northern suburbs of Geelong have captured many of them.
 Community Development Officer Amanda Stirrat explains that support for cycling has been just one of the flow on effects of this project.

 Hong Kong and New Zealand have very different traffic environments.
 Senior Traffic Engineer Jason Chow was born in Hong Kong but now works in Auckland, creating a variety of safe routes for cyclists and pedestrians.
 Find out why he describes one of those routes as “vibrant.”

 |4||Women and Children Step Away from the Car

 Why is it so hard for women and children to get out of the car and onto bikes, scooters and their own two feet?
 Jan Garrard and Hulya Gilbert are two researchers with a few answers.
 And some solutions.

 When walking and cycling don’t get you far enough fast enough then new technology opens up new possibilities of Active Transport.
 Pedicabs are not just for Asia, or a novelty for tourists in Australia, they could be a viable urban transport option … according to Adelaide entrepreneur/ mechanic Daniels Langeberg.